feedhenry/Node.js-Smoke-Test-App/README.md

 ## Echo

-The echo tab will return back the ‘echo’ parameter sent to it.
+The echo tab will return back the 'echo' parameter sent to it.

 Client